jakubfi/ictester/doc/protocol.md

 * `n` BYTES: I/O pin usage in test vectors (n=2 for 14-pin and 16-pin devices, n=3 for >16-pin devices):
   * each bit: 1=I/O pin used by the test, 0=pin not used by the test
   * 1st byte contains lowest pin numbers, bit 0 in each byte describes pin with the lowest number
-* 2 BYTES: additional delay (in 200 ns units) before checking DUT outputs.
+* 1 WORD: additional delay (in 200 ns units) before checking DUT outputs.
 0 for no delay.

 #### 4164 and 41256 DRAM memory test